 Through its Trade Finance Group, Industrial and Commercial Bank of China provides short-term, funding solutions for import-export businesses.
 Specifically, they handle the invoice factoring services outside of mainland China.
 ICBC offers due diligence services on the importer, provide a guarantee on bad debt, loan collection, trade financing and sales ledger management.

 Additionally, ICBC offers both non-finance and finance factoring.
 Under non-finance factoring, the business doesn’t necessarily need immediate funding but is worried about the receipt of payment, especially when doing business with a customer from a risky country or an unstable region of the world.
 They provide a full suite of factoring services, except the funding.
 This is similar to trade insurance.
 The finance factoring provides traditional factoring company services.

-International Bank of China offers both recourse and non recourse factoring.
+International Bank of China offers both recourse and non recourse factoring to improve a small business’ net working capital situation.
 Under ICBC’s recourse factoring, your business still bears the credit risk of your customers (known as account debtors).
 The good news is that your factoring fee will be lower than with non recourse factoring.
 The bad news is your business must pay back the factor whether your clients pay the invoices or not.
 This means your business still retains the credit risk of the outstanding invoices.

 ICBC offers non recourse factoring of eligible, unpaid invoices.
 Here, the credit risk of your customers repayments is transferred to the factor, in this case ICBC.
 Of course, this will not cover your business in the case of trade disputes.
 Also, there are significant foreign exchange risks involved with import-export operations.